axondeepseg/axondeepseg/docs/source/documentation.rst

 ============
 The following sections will help you install all the tools you need to run AxonDeepSeg.

 ..
-NOTE :: Starting with Version 2.0, AxonDeepSeg supports the Windows operating system.x
+NOTE :: Starting with Version 2.0, AxonDeepSeg supports the Windows operating system.
            However, please note that our continuous integration testing framework (TravisCI) only tests AxonDeepSeg for Unix-style systems, so releases may be more unstable for Windows than Linux/macOS.